LostInSauce02/JayHawkPlusBackEnd/README.md

 # JayHawkPlusBackend

 Hello, this ReadMe is for the JayHawk+ Backend Implementation for the JayHawk+ Web Application.
 All of the follwing source code is placed within the zip file.
 I will discuss how to setup the database with the respective tables for this backend solution to work.
+Additionally, an email must be created in order to use the outlook smtp service.

 **Depedencies**
 - .NET Core 3.1